-- Capture photos or videos throughout the partnership to document achievements and milestones. - Ensure that photo and video documentation is inclusive and represents the diversity of the community.
-Obtain consent from individuals before using their images or videos in promotional materials. - Use this visual content to create engaging social media posts or presentations, working with the necessary internal partners as necessary to ensure alignment with organizational policies and procedures.
+- Capture photos or videos throughout the partnership to document achievements and milestones. - Ensure that photo and video documentation reflects the community and includes a range of people, settings, and activities. - Use this visual content to create engaging social media posts or presentations, working with the necessary internal partners as necessary to ensure alignment with organizational policies and procedures.